OWASP/owasp.github.io/_posts/2020-11-30-wstg-v42-released.md

 You can [read the Web Security Testing Guide v4.2 online or download a PDF](https://owasp.org/www-project-web-security-testing-guide/) on our project page.
 We greatly appreciate all the authors, editors, reviewers, and readers who make this open source security endeavor worthwhile.

-Thank you for being a part of the WSTG!
+Thank you for being a part of the WSTG team!